Stop Funding Firsts

 I encourage grantmakers and the predominately white cultural institutions they fund to operate in partnership with one another in a way that is intentional and future forward before releasing/accepting funds.
 This could look a number of ways.
 However, let’s start by asking:

-The reality is, grantmakers that continue to prioritize whiteness will also have to rumble with the same question.
+The reality is, grantmakers who continue to prioritize whiteness will also have to rumble with the same question.
 I encourage them to be disruptive by engaging in acts of resistance, such as shifting their mindset, increasing the funding granted to organizations founded and led by members of the global majority, and making amends for past decisions that resulted in harmful outcomes for arts leaders of the global majority.

 The GIA Black August Reader Series lifts up the work, aims, and possibilities of Black artists, community, and grantmakers, and offers a call to the field asking cultural grantmakers to interrupt institutional and structural racism while building a more just funding ecosystem that prioritizes Black communities, organizations, and artists.
 Black August, born out of Black liberation, resistance, and justice movements, is a month dedicated to critical learning and analysis, reflection and study of our roles in oppressive or liberatory systems, and an opportunity to grow, connect, and prepare for the challenging work ahead.